A Lifesaving Treatment Option for Patients with Acute Respiratory Distress Syndrome or Cardiogenic Shock

-Extracorporeal membrane oxygenation (ECMO) provides prolonged respiratory and cardiac support to patients whose lungs and heart are so severely diseased or damaged that they cannot normally function on their own.
-There are a handful of doctors in the U.S. who are most experienced in ECMO, and Jefferson’s Dr. Nicholas Cavarocchi is one of them.
+Extracorporeal membrane oxygenation (ECMO) provides prolonged respiratory and cardiac support to adult patients whose lungs and heart are too diseased or damaged to function normally on their own.
+Jefferson's Dr. Nicholas Cavarocchi is one of a few doctors in the U.S. experienced in ECMO.

 An ECMO machine is similar to a heart-lung machine.
 It consists of the: